-23. Sexuality / Sensuality / Intimacy: Briefly describe any challenges and issues you are currently facing in this area of your life.
+23. Sexuality / Sensuality / Intimacy: Briefly describe any challenges and issues you are currently facing in this area of your life, including how you feel about your gender identity and your sexual orientation.

 24. Briefly describe how you feel about yourself and how you take care of yourself.